Synchro skating isn’t about medals.

 It’s about the memories.

-During the Arborg Skating Club‘s 1988/89 season, there were three successful synchronized skating (precision) teams.
-I skated on the eight-member senior team, winning two silver medals.
+During the Arborg Skating Club‘s 1988/1989 season, our coach produced three successful synchronized (precision) skating teams.
+I was on the eight-member senior team, winning two silver medal.
 Two competitions, two silver medals.
 Not too shabby.

-Our coach, Joanne Hough, explained while the St. Andrews Precice-ettes would win the 1990 Interlake Winter Games, according to rumours, the Precice-ettes planned to pass the torch to the silver medallists.
-The rules prohibited them from competing at the 1990 Manitoba Winter Games and the Manitoba Precision Championships in the same year.
-No doubt, they’d compete at the provincials for another shot at Canadians.
+Through the skating grapevine, our coach, Joanne Hough, heard while the St. Andrews Novice Precise-ettes were expected to win the 1990 Interlake Winter Games they were planning to pass the torch for Carmen to the silver medallists.
+According to the 1989/1990 rules, a team was prohibited from competing at the Manitoba Winter Games and the provincial championships in the same year.
+No doubt St. Andrews would rather compete for another ticket to the Canadians.

 Ergo, we were aiming for that silver medal.